-The following information is provided by the Affirmative Action Committee, a standing committee of the Purchase College Senate.
+The following information is provided by the Diversity, Equity, and Inclusion Committee, a standing committee of the Purchase College Senate.
 It is meant to detail your rights as a member of the Purchase College faculty in the event that you experience or are accused of harassment on campus.
-Please note, however, that the following information is subject to change; questions should be directed to Michele Baptiste, the affirmative action officer (AAO), at (914) 251-5982.
+Please note, however, that the following information is subject to change; questions should be directed to the affirmative action officer (AAO) at (914) 251-5982.
 You also have representation provided by your union (UUP) and always have the right to confer with your union representative, who can help you determine what your rights are and how best to proceed.

 Before reading any further, please review the college’s Community Standards of Conduct, published under College Policies and the Student Handbook on the Purchase site, and the information specific to sexual harassment in this section.

 - Harassment of a faculty member by a student